R0rt1z2/signimg2img/README.md

 Available options (Use -h to see them in the tool):
 =====================================
-* -b: Convert Android Signed Boot Image.
-* -r: Convert Android Signed Recovery Image.
-* -s: Convert & extract Android Signed System Image.
-* -i: Convert any other image (i.e: cache-sign, lk-sign, etc).
+* -u: Unsign the given image (if it's system the tool will try to unpack it aswell).
 * -o: Get image info (-o image_name).
-* -c: Full cleanup (removes all!)
+* -c: Full cleanup (removes all!).
+* -h: Show all the commands.

 Supported images:
 =====================================